Gong: History

 The earliest Chau gong is from a tomb discovered at the Guixian site in the Guangxi Zhuang Autonomous Region of China.
-It dates from the early Western Han Dynasty.
+It dates from the early Western Han dynasty.
 Gongs are depicted in Chinese visual art as of the 6th century CE, and were known for their very intense and spiritual drumming in rituals and tribal meetings.
 Traditionally, chau gongs were used to clear the way for important officials and processions, much like a police siren today.
 Sometimes the number of strokes was used to indicate the seniority of the official.
 In this way, two officials meeting unexpectedly on the road would know before the meeting which of them should bow down before the other.

 Use in symphony orchestras

 The tam-tam was first introduced as an orchestral instrument by François-Joseph Gossec in 1790, and it was also taken up by Gaspare Spontini and Jean-François Le Sueur.
 Hector Berlioz deployed the instrument throughout his compositional career, and in his Treatise on Instrumentation he recommended its use "for scenes of mourning or for the dramatic depiction of extreme horror."
 Other composers who adopted the tam-tam in the opera house included Gioachino Rossini, Vincenzo Bellini, and Richard Wagner: Rossini in the final of act 3 of Armida (1817), Bellini in Norma (1831) and Wagner in Rienzi (1842).
 Within a few decades the tam-tam became an important member of the percussion section of a modern symphony orchestra.
 It figures prominently in the symphonies of Peter Ilyich Tchaikovsky, Gustav Mahler, Dmitri Shostakovich and, to a lesser extent, Sergei Rachmaninov and Sergei Prokofiev.
 Giacomo Puccini used gongs and tam-tams in his operas.
-Igor Stravinsky greatly expanded the playing techniques of the tam-tam in his The Rite Of Spring to include short, quickly damped notes, quick crescendos, and a triangle beater scraped across the front of the instrument.
+Igor Stravinsky greatly expanded the playing techniques of the tam-tam in The Rite of Spring to include short, quickly damped notes, quick crescendos, and a triangle beater scraped across the front of the instrument.
 Karlheinz Stockhausen used a 60" Paiste tam-tam in his Momente.